headsupdev/agile/README.md

 Or join us on IRC at `irc.freenode.net` channel `#agile-users`.

-Copyright (C) 2009-2012 Heads Up Development Ltd and contributors (see CONTRIBUTORS.txt).
+Copyright (C) 2009-2012 Heads Up Development and contributors (see CONTRIBUTORS.txt).
-"Heads Up Development" and "HeadsUp" are registered trademarks (R) of Heads Up Development Ltd.
+"Heads Up Development" and "HeadsUp" are registered trademarks (R) of Heads Up Development.